SymphonyPlatformSolutions/symphony-ui-toolkit/docs/contributing.md

 - Using any is not forbidden ... but avoid it as much as you can
 - While defining you component's props, extend existing React.HTMLProps and only specify those you specifically need for your component

+## Exporting your component: from component to lib root

+There is a consist way to export component and it's interfaces, so while creating your component

+- Make sure you add an index at the root of your component folder
+- Your index should export by Default the component
+- The index should also export the component and interfaces - no better example than the plain ol' Button
+- Finally export the component from the components/index.ts
+  ex: `export * from './button'`

 ## Pull requests

 In order to have a clear pull request the following items are strongly recommended: